LeonManuel0705/Nexus/README.txt

 FIRST RUN
 ---------
-On first run, the app will:
+On first run, the program will:
 - Create a virtual environment
 - Install Python dependencies
 - Download the Whisper "base" model (~150 MB)